Who we are

 WordPress.com Stats

 Data Used: IP address, WordPress.com user ID (if logged in), WordPress.com username (if logged in), user agent, visiting URL, referring URL, timestamp of event, browser language, country code.
 Important: The site owner does not have access to any of this information via this feature.
-For example, a site owner can see that a specific post has 285 views, but he/she cannot see which specific users/accounts viewed that post.
+For example, a site owner can see that a specific post has 285 views, but cannot see which specific users/accounts viewed that post.
 Stats logs — containing visitor IP addresses and WordPress.com usernames (if available) — are retained by Automattic for 28 days and are used for the sole purpose of powering this feature.

 WordPress.com Toolbar